 Once we got out of the slot and recovered, we walked a little bit to try to get to Red Cathedral, but it was too hot and I was too freaked out.

 Our last stop before we got the hell out of there was at the Salt Flats in Badwater Basin.
 The Salt Flats are 200 square miles of protected area 282 feet below sea level.
 Water that drains down from distant peaks comes to rest in the flats, evaporates in the desert sun leaving nothing but salt.
 It’s very delicate and strange to walk on.

-It was strange and it was brutal.
-I was born and raised in the desert and I can’t remember ever being that hot.
+It was interesting, but it was also brutal.
+I was born and raised in the desert and I can’t remember ever feeling that hot.

 We were happy to be in our air conditioned car on the way home.
 The Acadia drove beautifully on the windy roads around the park.
 It was very comfortable and plenty of room for all of our gear, food and water.
 Our only complaint is that it didn’t get great gas mileage.
 We were getting about 23 miles per gallon on the highway.
 It was a nice car and great for a road trip like this one.

 Finally, on our way out of the park after a mentally and physically draining adventure, we saw this:

 It was a nice way to end our strange journey.
 Our Death Valley road trip was one we’ll never forget and one we won’t be repeating anytime soon (or ever).
 If you go, be prepared for extreme weather, drink plenty of water and wear sunscreen.
 Don’t do anything crazy and don’t go off the beaten path.
 Death Valley has its ominous name for a reason.

 Disclosure: I was loaned a car to drive for the weekend for review purposes.
 All opinions are my own.